Auto-Write Research Reports

 Opening the full-screen view

-Click View Report on any report card to open the full URL-addressable report page at /cafe/[cafeId]/artefact/[artefactId].
+Click View Report (or the pane toolbar's equivalent) to open the full URL-addressable report page at /cafe/[cafeId]/artefact/[artefactId].
 From there you can edit the bibliography, share the report, or export it.

 Citation display by scribe type